 Each Fellows cohort is limited to 10 faculty members or educators per year.
-Recruiting of the second cohort began in April 2019.
+Recruiting of the third cohort will begin in April 2020.

-Nominations will be reviewed and selected nominees will be notified by May 15, 2019.
-Selected nominees will then be invited to complete a full application due on June 15, 2019.
+Nominations will be reviewed and selected nominees will be notified by May 17, 2020.
+Selected nominees will then be invited to complete a full application due on June 14, 2020.
 Applicants will be asked to upload a video describing their research.
-Fellows selected for the second cohort will be notified on or before July 15, 2019.
+Fellows selected for the third cohort will be notified on or before July 12, 2020.